We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Go Apple Picking in Julian

-Go to the San Diego Zoo and San Diego Zoo Safari Park
+Visit the World-Famous San Diego Zoo or Safari Park

 Book a Hotel Pool Cabana